project website: http://alpha60.info

 The website had the same number of pages as the CD had tracks and was designed to serve a random selection of pages, in much the same way that a CD player on shuffle chooses a random sequence of tracks.

 There were five sound-performances - one in Dublin, in the canteen on the top floor of Busaras, and four in São Paulo; at the parabolic modernist Baby Barioni swimming pool; in a domestic space; downtown at Galeria Vermelho; and under Niemeyer's Marquise, a huge concrete roof structure adjacent to the vast pavilion in Ibirapuera Park where the Bienal is hosted.
+We produced this poster/flyer

-is about migration, about a boy who goes to the city only to realise that it's not what he expected:
+album, it's a song is about migration, about a boy who goes to the city only to realise that it's not what he expected:

 "I once had a dream, so I packed up and split for the city.